appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

 Input1.enabled = false
 ```

-But this won't work in Appsmith!
-Instead, you might create and store a special value that represents whether 'Edit' mode is enabled, and configure the widgets to behave according to that value.
+But this won't work in Appsmith; instead, you might create and store a special value that represents whether 'Edit' mode is enabled, and configure the widgets to behave according to that value.
 Appsmith provides the [`storeValue()`](../../reference/appsmith-framework/widget-actions/store-value.md) function to make this possible, which you can read about [here](../../reference/appsmith-framework/widget-actions/store-value.md).

 ```javascript
 // in the Disabled field of the Input widgets' properties